THE DHARMA FLOWER SUTRA SEEN THROUGH

 the all-embracing path of Buddhahood

-and in his final incarnation
+and, in his final incarnation,

 he will effectuate

-the thirty-two distinguishing marks of the Buddhas.
+the thirty-two distinguishing marks

-He will be tall, upright and exquisitely handsome
+He will be tall, upright,

 like a mountain of precious stones.